- Helmets may prevent serious spine injury risks

 The last reason is based on the belief that the added weight of a helmet might increase torque on the cervical spine, the researcher said.
 “Our study suggests that wearing a motorcycle helmet is a reasonable way to limit the risk of injury to the cervical spine in a motorcycle crash,” said Nathaniel P. Brooks, MD at the University of Wisconsin Hospitals and Clinics in Madison, in the US.

 According to National Highway Traffic Safety Administration (NHTSA) estimates, wearing helmets saved the lives of 1,859 motorcycle riders in 2016; an additional 802 lives could have been saved if every motorcyclist had worn them.
+Such accidents could have been avoided or at least reduce the risk of injury.
+In severe cases that affected other road users, it would be necessary to engage motorcycle accident attorneys to analyze the situation for you.

 For the study, published in the Journal of Neurosurgery: Spine, researchers reviewed the charts of 1,061 patients who had been injured in motorcycle crashes and treated at a single Level 1 trauma centre in Wisconsin between the year 2010 to 2015.